craigcitro/r-travis/README.md

 ## Linux or OS X builds

 By default, builds are done on Linux.
-That is enabled by choosing language: c in the .travis.yml file.
-Builds on OS X can be enabled by choosing language: objective-c.
-See the comments in the .travis.yml file.
+That is enabled by choosing `language: c` in the .travis.yml file.
+Builds on OS X can be enabled by choosing `language: objective-c`.
+See the comments in `sample.travis.yml`.

 Currently, Travis-CI does not support builds that loop over platforms (such as Linux and OS X) in one build.

 ## The future